jorgecarleitao/schemaflow/docs/index.rst

     p.fit(train_data, {'gamma': 1.0})
     result = p.transform(test_data)

-and check whether the data format that you pass is consistent using
+but also check whether the data format that you pass is consistent with its requirements:

 .. code-block:: python